11 Reasons To Watch “Farscape”, Twenty Years+ Later

 What Is Farscape?

 Farscape was an Australian-American co-production that aired in the US on the Sci-Fi channel (before it was called Syfy) for four seasons (and a mini-series), between 1999 and 2003.
-In the UK, it aired on BBC2.
+In the UK, it originally aired on BBC2.

 The show was created by Rockne S. O’Bannon (also known for Alien Nation and SeaQuest DSV) and Brian Henson (Jim Henson’s son).
-It was produced by The Henson Company, which were also responsible for the puppets in the show – which were used for some of the alien species.
+It was produced by The Henson Company, which was also responsible for the puppets in the show – which were used for some of the alien species.

-Farscape follows astronaut John Crichton (Ben Browder) who, during an experiment, stumbles into a wormhole and is thrown across a thousand galaxies to an alien world.
 Crichton finds himself aboard a living starship populated by alien prisoners on the run.
-Crichton must fight to survive in an alien world, keeping one step ahead of the Peacekeepers, a race of deadly mercenaries who will stop at nothing to capture him.
+He must fight to survive in an alien world, keeping one step ahead of the Peacekeepers, a race of deadly mercenaries who will stop at nothing to capture him.

 And that’s just the beginning…